egmaminta/egmaminta.github.io/_posts/2025-05-22-ComprehensiveExamReviewerPart1.md

 ---
 title: "Artificial Intelligence Program Comprehensive Examination Reviewer (Part 1)"
-description: "A reviewer in preparation for the comprehensive examination of the graduate students enrolled in the Artificial Intelligence Program, which they are required to pass as part of the Master's of Engineering in Artificial Intelligence degree completion requirements.
-This part covers the following courses: Fundamentals of Artificial Intelligence (AI 201), Computational Linear Algebra for AI (AI 211), and Probability and Statistics for AI (AI 212)."
+description: "This reviewer prepares graduate students in the Artificial Intelligence Program for their comprehensive examination, a mandatory requirement for the Master of Engineering in Artificial Intelligence degree at the University of the Philippines Diliman - National Graduate School of Engineering.
+This first part covers: Fundamentals of Artificial Intelligence (AI 201), Computational Linear Algebra for AI (AI 211), and Probability and Statistics for AI (AI 212)."
 author: "egmaminta"
 date: 2025-05-22 14:06:00 +0800
 categories: [Study Materials]